Nominal Recursors as Epi-Recursors: Extended Technical Report: Nominal recursors as epi-recursors

-Finally, $r_9$ is a $r_7$--$r_8$ hybrid, in that it has axioms similar to $r_7$, but like $r_8$ uses the renaming operator instead of the substitution operator.
-Again, similarly to the case of substitution, replacing \RnBvr{} with \RnCg{} would not work.
+Finally, $r_9$ is a $r_7$--$r_8$ hybrid, in that it has axioms similar to $r_7$, but uses renaming like $r_8$ rather than substitution.
+And similarly to the case of substitution, replacing \RnBvr{} with \RnCg{} would not work. \looseness=-1

-We discovered these variant recursors during the Isabelle formalization of the originals---observing the roles played by different axioms in propping recursion, and noting that in specific contexts some operators and axioms are interchangeable. \looseness=-1
+We discovered these variant recursors during the Isabelle formalization of the originals---observing the roles played by different axioms in underpinning recursion, and noting that in specific contexts some operators and axioms are interchangeable. \looseness=-1

+\emph{Proof idea for Thm.~\ref{thm-allNominalRecs}.} For any $i\in \{1,\ldots,9\}$, the only non-trivial part of the statement that $r_i$ is an epi-recursor is the initiality theorem, i.e., the fact that $\TTrm(\Sigma_i)$ is the initial $(\Sigma_i,\Props_i)$-model.

+The initiality theorems for the original recursors already have been proved in the literature (as we discussed in \S\ref{sec-nomRec}), whereas the variant recursors $r_2,r_3,r_5$ and $r_9$ are new.
+We (re)proved all these recursors via the following route: First we gave direct proofs for $r_6$ and $r_9$, and then we used the transformations underlying the expressiveness relations in Thm.~\ref{thm-expr} in order to infer (``borrow'') the initiality theorems for the others from the above two (which are at the top of Thm.~\ref{thm-expr}'s expressiveness hierarchy).
+App.~\ref{app-proofSketches} gives details.

+Next, we show the proof idea for $r_9$, which is a generalization/adaptation of that for $r_7$ from \citet{DBLP:conf/cade/Popescu22}.
+Let $\MM$ be a $(\Sigma_9,\Props_9)$-model.
+We first define a relation $R : \Trm \ra M \ra \Bool$, with inductive clauses reflecting the desired properties of commutation with the constructors: \looseness=-1